MV Summit Venture: Return to service and loss

 Summit Venture was repaired and continued in service under the same name.
-It called at Tampa for the last time in September 1990, when it was inspected by the US Coast Guard.
+She called at Tampa for the last time in September 1990, when she was inspected by the US Coast Guard.

-In November 1993, the ship was sold by its original owner, Hercules Carriers, to Greek-owned Sailor Maritime Co Ltd, Malta, and managed by Endeavor Shipping Company in Piraeus, and renamed it Sailor.
-Three years later it was rechristened Sailor I, then transferred by Endeavor to a Panama owning company Mediterranean Prestige SA.
+In November 1993, the ship was sold by its original owner, Hercules Carriers, to Greek-owned Sailor Maritime Co Ltd, Malta, and managed by Endeavor Shipping Company in Piraeus, and renamed to Sailor.
+Three years later she was rechristened Sailor I, then transferred by Endeavor to a Panama owning company Mediterranean Prestige SA.
 During this time the ship mostly traded into US West Coast ports.
 It was sold again in May 2004 to Panama-flag owner Frontier Shipping Inc and managed by KS Maritime Pte.
 Ltd. of Singapore under the name KS Harmony.
 The ship changed hands for the last time in 2008, passing to the ownership of Hong Kong-based Jian Xing International Shipping and remaining under the Panama flag as Jianmao 9.

 On November 9, 2010, Jianmao 9 sank off the Vietnamese coast, near Lý Sơn island after her holds flooded in heavy weather on a voyage from Malaysia to China.
 All 27 crew members on board were rescued from liferafts by two container ships, 26 by NYK Aquarius and one by Kota Nelayan.